Singapore Photo Spots

 Ready for a night out?
 Clarke Quay is also the epicentre of Singaporean nightlife.
 Located right by the scenic riverfront, this area is always filled with activity in its trendy bars, clubs, and restaurants.
 Join the locals for a good drink surrounded by gorgeous scenery. 🍸

-Photo: Kelly in Singapore for Flytographer.
-Lauren and partner capture their honeymoon in Singapore at the Clarke Quay with a couple photoshoot.
+Photo: Flytographer in Singapore.
+Lauren and partner capture memories in Singapore with a vacation photoshoot at Clarke Quay.

 8. Buddha Tooth Relic Temple

-In the bustling district of Chinatown, the Buddha Tooth Relic Temple is one of the most striking landmarks in Singapore.
+In the bustling district of Chinatown, the Buddha Tooth Relic Temple is one of the most striking landmarks and places to take photos in Singapore.
 Relatively new, completed in 2007, and, mind you, built entirely without any use of nails, the design of this Tang-style Chinese temple was inspired by the Buddhist mandala.
-The exterior, with burgundy wood, green windows, and Tibetan prayer flags, is an iconic place to take photos in Singapore.
+The exterior, with burgundy wood, green windows, and Tibetan prayer flags, is enormously photogenic.
 The interiors are also richly designed, showcasing fine examples of Buddhist iconography. 🙏

 Hungry yet?
-Across the street from the temple is Maxwell Hawker, a hawker centre where you can try genuine (and cheap!)
+Across the street from the temple is Maxwell Hawker, a hawker center where you can try genuine (and cheap!)
 Singapore cuisine.
-Hawker centres are Singapore’s modern take on century-old mobile hawker carts.
+Hawker centers are Singapore’s modern take on century-old mobile hawker carts.
 Don’t forget to explore a little of the surrounding streets in lively Chinatown.

 9. The ArtScience Museum

-Looking like a giant lotus flower with ten petals, the iconic ArtScience Museum is a tech-driven cultural centre that explores the synergy between art, science, and technology.
-Its permanent show, Future World, also designed in partnership with teamLab, is an immersive, ever-changing landscape powered by augmented reality where you can interact with a beautiful virtual universe — totally mind-blowing. 🤯 Temporary exhibitions will not disappoint either.
+Looking like a giant lotus flower with ten petals, the iconic ArtScience Museum is a tech driven cultural center that explores the synergy between art, science, and technology.
+Its permanent show, Future World, also designed in partnership with teamLab is an immersive, ever changing landscape powered by augmented reality where you can interact with a beautiful virtual universe — totally mind-blowing. 🤯 Temporary exhibitions will not disappoint either.
 The museum is famous for receiving large-scale shows with the works of artists like Salvador Dali, Andy Warhol, and Vincent Van Gogh.

 From the other side of the bay, it might look like the building is a floating lotus on a huge lily pond, a perfect example of a modern architectural feat in Singapore.
-Explore the Marina Bay walking board with its beautiful palm trees and check the sleek design of the Apple Store nearby.
+Explore the Marina bay walking board with its beautiful palm trees and check the sleek design of the YSL Store nearby.
+This area is one of the trendiest places to take photos in Singapore!

 10. House of Tan Teng Niah

-In Little India, and possibly the most colourful villa in Singapore, the House of Tan Teng Niah was built in the 1900s by the local entrepreneur who gave it its name.
+In Little India, and possibly one of the most colourful places to take photos in Singapore, the House of Tan Teng Niah was built in the 1900s by the local entrepreneur who gave it its name.
 It’s the only example of many other buildings of the sort in the area that survived Singapore’s real estate boom.
-Now the house is preserved as a national landmark and one of the best places to take photos in Singapore.
-The exterior is an eye-catching explosion of vivid colours, such as bright blues, greens, oranges, and pinks, to name a few, all combined to a seemingly psychedelic effect. 🌈 Further details like Chinese calligraphy and floral patterns in the columns make the building even more appealing.
+Now the house is preserved as a national landmark.
+The exterior is an eye-catching explosion of vivid colours, like bright blues, greens, oranges and pinks, to name a few, all combined to a seemingly psychedelic effect. 🌈 Further details like Chinese calligraphy and floral patterns in the columns make the building even more appealing.

 A visit to the house is often paired with other colourful artworks and installations around Little India.
 A hotspot of the local street art scene, the area is replete with dazzling murals by local artists commemorating its history and culture.
 For more colourful architecture, head to Joo Chiat Road, lined with unique two-storey shophouses in the Peranakan style that was common in the city in the pre-war days.
 A great Instagram spot!